GonLou/octet-1/octet/src/examples/pro_city/README.md

 ![Alt text](https://dl.dropboxusercontent.com/u/4405475/proc_city.jpg?raw=true "Procedural City image")

+### Introduction
-In this assignment is planned to create a procedural city.
-This is a sceneray playground where player have to bring a ball to other side avoiding buildings.
+In this assignment is planned to create a procedural city as a scenery playground where player have to push a ball to other side avoiding buildings.
-Buildings heigth will be random (a neighbour calculation will ensure not great heigth discrepancies).
+Buildings heigth will be placed as radom according to seed.
-After the city construction a ball is launched and by the force of player (controlled by arrow keys) avoid to collide with buildings.
 A score will be recorded in Hall of Fame.
-This HoF is recorded in a text file and readed every time game ends.
+This HoF is recorded in a text file and updated every time game ends.
+### Gameplay
+After the city construction a ball is launched which is controlled by player force avoiding to collide with buildings and try to reach portal on city opposite side.
+### Development
-### Shader
+##### 1. Shader
 A tiny change was made on file "default_solid_transparent.fs" where alpha was changed from 1.0f to 0.3f just to make ball seem like a transparent plastic ball.
-### Screen Ratio
+##### 2. Screen Ratio
 Window was changed to aspect ratio currently used and added a customized title game name.
 File modified was "windows_specific.h" and code is as follows:
 { . . . . } // just to present a window with the same ratio
 void GetDesktopResolution(int &horizontal , int &vertical ) {